The Essential Alabama

-The Essential Alabama was a compilation album that chronicled the music of the country music band Alabama.
+The Essential Alabama is a compilation album that chronicled the music of the country music band Alabama.
 Issued as part of BMG International's "The Essential" series, the album was released in June 1998.

 As with other albums issued in "The Essential" series, the Alabama volume chronicled the music offered from the peak of the band's phenomenal 1980s success.
 The liner notes include a biography and detailed information about each of the 16 songs featured on the album.

 Unlike their previous "greatest hits" compilations, Alabama's The Essential Alabama was not strictly a greatest-hits package, a point on which some reviewers picked up [].
 As with other volumes in "The Essential" series, the Alabama contained album tracks and songs that had not previously been issued.
 Four such tracks are present here: "Very Special Love", "As Right Now", "The Fans" and "I Showed Her".

 Of the 12 songs that had been released as singles, 10 of those reached No. 1 on the Billboard magazine Hot Country Singles & Tracks charts during the 1980s.
 The two other singles were 1980's "My Home's in Alabama" (peaked at No. 17, featured here in its radio-edit version) and 1987's "Tar Top" (the song that broke Alabama's string of 21-straight No. 1 singles when it peaked at No. 7 on the Billboard country charts).